Conn 6M Neck Modification, From Underslung to Overslung

 Our friend Hal sent us a 6M from his collection of saxophones.
 Hal asked that we “set-up” the sax and get it playing it's best.
 Also, Hal asked that we do some tuning work on the instrument.
 He said he liked the sound of this particular instrument more than his others including his MKVI.
 However, the intonation on the horn is not good.
 To solve the problem Hal bought an aftermarket neck.

 When we received the horn, after the mechanical set-up was done, we realized that the aftermarket neck was not helping the intonation.
-Modifying this necks was not going to be fun and certainly seemed like a waist of an otherwise good neck.
+Modifying this necks was not going to be fun and certainly seemed like a waste of an otherwise good neck.
 Talking to Hal we found out that he was the owner of a 6M neck but it was the underslung type where the octave rocker travels in the opposite direction.

 Hal sent the neck and we tried it.
 Problem solved and no crazy neck mods were necessary.... except the octave key on the neck traveled in the wrong direction.
 So we decided to flip the micro-tuner over and modify the key on the neck.
 This would change the travel of the octave key on the neck and solve the problem.
 Easy right?
 Well not exactly.